About » Our regulatory activities

 What level of protection does ALARP provide?

 A level that is as low as reasonably practicable or ALARP means that the duty holder has to demonstrate to NOPSEMA, through reasoned and supported arguments, that there are no other practical measures that could reasonably be taken to reduce risks further.
-For more information see GN0166 - ALARP - Rev 6 - June 2015 (PDF 765KB)
+For more information see ALARP guidance note (PDF 765KB)